Louise Revell

-Louise Revell is a Roman archaeologist, currently Associate Professor in Roman Studies at the University of Southampton.
+Louise Revell is an archaeologist specialising in Roman archaeology.
+She is associate professor in Roman Studies at the University of Southampton.
 Revell's research focuses on provincial archaeology of the Western Roman Empire.

 Education

-Revell obtained a BA in Classics from the University of Cambridge, and a MA in Roman Archaeology from Durham University.
+Revell obtained a BA in classics from the University of Cambridge, and a MA in Roman Archaeology from Durham University.
 She completed her PhD in 2000 at the University of Southampton, entitled Exploring Roman Identities : Case-studies from Spain and Britain in the Second century AD.